No Woman Born: Historical context

 The historical and social context of the story reflects much of World War II, since the story takes place directly after the war.
 It criticizes the reversion to social gender norms post-war after women had already proven their ability to do men's work "Neither Normal nor Human": The Cyborg in C. L. Moore's "No Woman Born".
-A major implication was the fact that during the war, many men were disabled and looked to technology to resume living their previous life.
+A major implication was that during the war, many men were disabled and looked to technology to resume living their previous life.
 The cyborg aspect of the story is reflective of men's use of technology.
 Because a woman became a cyborg, it criticizes the idea that only men have access to technology and its benefits.
 Post-war, men were encouraged to adapt to new technologies and new ways of life while women were forced back to their domestic duties and limited opportunities.
 Deidre's possession of cyborg technology directly opposes the post-war resolution and advocates for women's place in the field of technology.